paidegua/nfsen_on_centos7/README.md

 ```

 You can change the following if you know all the hosts:
 Duplicate the 'router-1' line for each different host.
 Change the Name, Port and Color for each different line.
 Comment out lines by using "#" at the beginning of the line

 ```
 %sources = (
-#'router-1' => { 'port' => '9030', 'col' => '#0000ff', 'type' => 'netflow' },
+'router-1' => { 'port' => '9030', 'col' => '#0000ff', 'type' => 'netflow' },
 'firewall-1' => { 'port' => '9031', 'col' => '#9093ff', 'type' => 'netflow' },
 );
 ```

-The next line we will add the "flowdoh" plugin which we will install and configure after NFSEN and NFDUMP are up and running
+The next section we will add the "flowdoh" plugin which we will install and configure after NFSEN and NFDUMP are up and running.

 ```
 @plugins = ( # profile # module
 		     # [ '', 'demoplugin' ],
 			 [ '', 'flowdoh' ], )
 ```

 Save the above changes

-## We will now run the perl installation script to install nfsen (change directory):
+## Run the perl installation script to install nfsen:

 ```
 cd ..
 ./install.pl etc/nfsen.conf
 ```

+Perl to use: [/usr/bin/perl]

-Press enter at the below prompt to accept the default path.
+Press enter to accept the default path.

-**Perl to use: [/usr/bin/perl]**

 You may get Errors since we did not configure any flows at this point.

-## Now create a startup script for the service
+Let's now create a startup script for the service

 ```
 vi /etc/init.d/nfsen